owais12-lgtm/led-matrix/README.md

 # LED-matrix

 This is a through-hole LED matrix display made with a Pro Micro and a buncha leds!
-This matrix is pretty useful for small animations.
+This matrix is pretty useful for small animations. .
+It is also made to fit on small circuit boards

 # schematic
 <img width="1063" height="645" alt="Screenshot from 2026-08-20 13-30-44" src="https://github.com/user-attachments/assets/17bdbfe0-3747-4b4d-8adc-1125e151e59d" />